azarjustinnick/replyr-ios/README.md

 ## MVP

-A chat app that allows a user to send messages to a single public channel
+A chat app that allows a user to send messages to a single public channel.

 ### Basic UI
 * Text view of previous messages in channel